Don't Look Up: Production

+Lawsuit

+On December 6, 2023, Adam McKay, along with Netflix, was sued for copyright infringement over Don't Look Up.
+William Collier, an author from Baton Rouge, Louisiana, claimed that he is the original writer of the story, set in Baton Rouge, called "Stanley's Comet", which he self-published in 2012.
+Collier's daughter worked for Jimmer Miller Entertainment, part of McKay's management team until 2015.
+Collier alleges that his daughter submitted the text to Mosaic Media Group and it was then received by McKay's manager.
+"Since Stanley’s Comet was received by McKay’s manager, custom and practice in the entertainment industry dictates that this constitutes receipt by McKay," writes Steven Lowe, a lawyer for Collier, in the suit.
+"Furthermore, upon information and belief, the Novel was transmitted via courier, email or hand-delivery (or via other means) to McKay himself."

+"The movie, like the novel, makes a strong political critique of the media, the government, and the cultural elite by showcasing their shallowness and reliance on popular opinion polls and social media algorithms," writes USC professor of comparative literature David Roman.
+"McKay’s film is also full of satire and humor and — like Stanley’s Comet — moves toward the absurd.
+In each case, the irony drives the humor and the social critique and does so in the same style and method."

 Music

-To promote the film, Ariana Grande and Kid Cudi released the single "Just Look Up" on December 3, 2021, a song that is also performed in the film.
-The original score for the film is composed by Nicholas Britell who previously scored McKay's The Big Short (2015), Vice (2018) and the HBO television series Succession (2019–2022); McKay was the executive producer.
+To promote the film, on December 3, 2021, Ariana Grande and Kid Cudi released the single "Just Look Up", which is also performed in the film.
+The original score for the film is composed by Nicholas Britell, who previously scored McKay's The Big Short (2015), Vice (2018) and the HBO television series Succession (2019–2022); McKay served as an executive producer of the latter.
 He used a wide range of instrumentation that reflect varied music styles and genres.
-This is did, so as to give a remainder on the existential crisis on the planet following a catastrophic event as well as the absurdity of how people react to it.
-Apart from "Just Look Up", the film also featured "Second Nature" by Bon Iver, which released along with Britell's score album on December 10, by Republic Records.
+He did this so as to give a remainder on the existential crisis on the planet following a catastrophic event as well as the absurdity of how people react to it.
+Apart from "Just Look Up", the film also featured "Second Nature" by Bon Iver, which was released along with Britell's score album on December 10, by Republic Records, and "Doorman" by Slowthai.